microsoft/pxt/docs/writing-docs/snippets.md

 ### diffspy (tutorial only)

 Render a diff of blocks between two JavaScript snippets.
-The snippet consists of two text section separated by a line of ``-`` (at least 10), and will render in blocks, JavaScript, or Python, depending on the tutorial's preferred editor language.
+The snippet consists of two code sections separated by a line of ``-`` characters (at least 10), and will render in blocks, JavaScript, or Python, depending on the tutorial's preferred editor language.

     ```diffspy
     let x = 1